bryceweiner/GCS-Paper/QBU.md

 The QBU model provides a compelling resolution to these tensions by positing a single physical mechanism - quantum branching - that alters the evolution of cosmological parameters over time.
 The model predicts specific redshift-dependent shifts in quantities such as H0, Ωm, and σ8 that align the CMB and late-time measurements.

-Figure 5 illustrates this unification for the Hubble tension.
 The QBU modification to the angular diameter distance shifts the inferred H0 value from CMB data downwards, while the modification to the luminosity distance shifts the inferred value from supernovae upwards.
 The combined effect is to bring the two independent H0 constraints into remarkable alignment at the QBU-predicted value.

-Similar reconciliations are achieved for the S8 and Ωm parameters, as shown in Figure 1.
+Similar reconciliations are achieved for the S8 and Ωm parameters.
 The QBU model effectively acts as a "pivot" that connects the early and late-Universe probes, revealing a deeper harmony in the cosmological data.
 This ability to resolve multiple tensions with a single, independently constrained parameter is a strong indicator of the model's explanatory power.

 ## 5. Discussion and Outlook